auth0/docs/articles/troubleshoot/guides/check-error-messages.md

 Check for error messages displayed in any of the following locations:

-* Browsers
+* Browsers and HTML page responses
-* Developer tools network tabs
-* Developer tools console tabs
+* Developer tools network and console tabs
-* HTML page responses
 * Authorization Server responses
+* Deprecation errors

 ## Check browser errors